Skip to content

 import { createPluginRuntimeStore } from "openclaw/plugin-sdk/runtime-store";

-For the full subpath reference, see SDK Overview.
+For the full import map, see Plugin SDK overview.

 1. Watch for GitHub release tags on openclaw/openclaw and subscribe via Watch > Releases.
 Beta tags look like v2026.3.N-beta.1.
 You can also turn on notifications for the official OpenClaw X account @openclaw for release announcements.